lastmjs/redux-store-element/README.md

 ```

 ## Subscribing to state changes
-If your component needs to listen to state changes, simply pop a `<redux-store></redux-store>` element in and pass a listener function in for the `statechange` event.
+If your component needs to listen to state changes, simply pop a `<redux-store></redux-store>` element in and pass a listener function name in for the `statechange` event.
 From the example:

 ```
 <link rel="import" href="../../../lib/bower_components/polymer/polymer.html">